Murder Mystery Game AI

 Free Design Platforms with Vintage Templates

-Canva (canva.com) is the fastest way to create vintage police report templates for murder mystery games.
-The platform offers 100+ pre-built detective file and police report templates you can customize with drag-and-drop simplicity.
-The free version includes most vintage design elements; upgrading to Canva Pro ($120/year) unlocks premium fonts and aging effects that add authenticity.
+Canva (canva.com) is a fast and accessible way to create vintage police report templates for murder mystery games.
+The platform offers a wide selection of pre-built detective file and police report templates you can customize with drag-and-drop simplicity.
+The free version includes most vintage design elements; upgrading to Canva Pro unlocks premium fonts and aging effects that add authenticity—check the Canva website for current pricing.
 Use Canva when you need multiple file variations quickly or want to collaborate with co-hosts in real-time.

 Adobe Express (express.adobe.com) delivers professional-grade results without the learning curve.
 Its free tier includes sophisticated typography controls and color adjustments perfect for period-accurate aesthetics.
 If you're already familiar with Adobe products, the integration with Adobe Stock gives you access to authentic reference images.